Jeunese/jeunese.github.io/docs/voice-and-tone.md

 ### Be clear

+Keep sentences short and simple with [lean writing principles](https://jeunese.github.io/#/guidelines?id=lean-writing-principles).
+Reduce wordiness and ambiguity about who or what initiates an action, especially in procedural steps, by using the second person with the imperative mood and active voice.

+Other tips for writing clearly include:

 -  Get to the point quickly.
--  Write in plain English.
+-  Use plain English.
 -  Use simple words where possible.
 -  Write in short sentences.
+-  Break up content to make it more scannable.
 -  Break up sentences into separate thoughts.
--  Reduce wordiness and ambiguity about who or what initiates an action, especially in procedural steps, by using the second person with the imperative mood and active voice.
+-  Check every word for redundancy and remove excess words.

 Avoid: